-In order to preserve the superior mass resolution of the hot wind cells, flagged cells are subject to a modified (de-)refinement scheme.
+In order to preserve the superior mass resolution of the hot wind cells, flagged cells are subject to a modified (de)refinement scheme.
 Without this alteration, the default scheme would immediately attempt to de-refine the cells back to the target gas mass resolution of the simulation.
 Additionally, subsequent recouplings of wind particles into an already refined cell will raise its mass.
-We therefore set a new target mass resolution for hot wind cells, $m_\mathrm{wg,targ.}$ The purpose of our refinement is specifically targeted to correctly resolve the evolution of the wind, \textit{not} to refine the entire CGM (which, while interesting, is considerably more computationally expensive).
+We therefore set a new target mass resolution for hot wind cells, $m_\mathrm{wg,tar}$.
+The purpose of our refinement is specifically targeted to correctly resolve the evolution of the wind, \textit{not} to refine the entire CGM (which, while interesting, is considerably more computationally expensive).
 As we will demonstrate in this work, the crucial location where enhanced resolution is needed is near the base of the wind.
 Resolution can then be coarsened as the wind flows out into the wider halo.
-We therefore enforce $m_\mathrm{wg,targ.} = m_\mathrm{w}$ (i.e. the initial high mass resolution is preserved) inside $0.1r_{200}$, before increasing the target mass linearly as a function radius until $m_\mathrm{wg,targ.} = m_\mathrm{g,targ.}$ (i.e. the target gas mass of the whole simulation) is reached at $0.5r_{200}$.
-Note that this automatically results in the de-flagging of hot wind cells and the deletion of the dye at $0.5r_{200}$.
+We therefore enforce $m_\mathrm{wg,tar} = m_\mathrm{w}$ (i.e. the initial high mass resolution is preserved) inside $0.1r_{200}$, before increasing the target mass linearly as a function radius until $m_\mathrm{wg,tar} = m_\mathrm{g,tar}$ (i.e. the target gas mass of the whole simulation) is reached at $0.5r_{200}$.
 The choice of these radii is empirical, but results are not sensitive so long as the high resolution is enforced close to the base of the wind (as we will demonstrate below) and the radial evolution is sufficiently gentle that the de-refinement scheme can operate effectively.

 Finally, we note that while this radial resolution dependence is trivial to implement in a non-cosmological setup (where the galaxy is in the centre of the box), it is more complicated to use in a cosmological volume or zoom-in.
 This issue is beyond the scope of this work, but we stress that it is by no means insurmountable.
 A radial scale could be enforced with the aid of an on-the-fly group-finder, for example.
 Alternatively, an additional passive scalar could be used to impose a time, relative velocity or relative temperature dependence on the mass resolution, all of which are equivalent to a radial dependence given a prediction of the emergent wind properties.